wordswords/davidcraddocknet-hugo/hugo-site/content/pages/about.md

 ---
 ![11987056_1215312608495109_2648840382010151245_n(1)](/wp-content/uploads/2019/03/11987056_1215312608495109_2648840382010151245_n1.jpg)

 Hello!
-I'm David Craddock, I live in Manchester, and have worked in IT for the past 15 years, currently as a Senior Software Engineer.
+I'm David Craddock, I live in Manchester, and have worked in IT and software for the past 20 years, currently as a Principal Software Engineer.